yaxingwang/Mix-and-match-networks/color/README.md

 ```
 # Citation

-If this work is useful for your research and you use the color dataset, please cite  papers:
+If this work or color dataset are useful for your research, please cite  papers:
 ```
 @article{wang2018mix,
   title={Mix and match networks: encoder-decoder alignment for zero-pair image translation},